-Alternatives to decreased
+Alternatives to Decreased

 [Description of current status] with an interest in [Industry / Role you’re applying to] hoping to improve skills of [hard & soft skills].
 A [personal attribute] worker motivated by [aspect of company culture].

-Buzzwords come in when describing your personal attribute.
-See a comparison of a well-used buzzword personal summary versus a poorly executed personal summary below.
+Check out the comparison of a well-used buzzword personal summary versus a poorly executed personal summary in the next section.

-Action words should be used to describe the manner in which you carried out your duties and to enhance the achievement you’re mentioning.
-It’s important to quantify your past-achievements in conjunction with your action words too.
+Action words should be used to describe the manner you carried out your responsibilities and to enhance an achievement you’ve mentioned.

 Spearheaded a 5-person team involved in quality assurance of sold products each day.